Proposed Law Would Strengthen Senior Healthcare Background Checks

 Currently, the PROTECTS Act does not have companion legislation filed in the House of Representatives, nor is there a definitive timeline for its consideration.
 After its initial failure two years ago, it remains possible that the act won't become law during this Congress, either.
 However, its reintroduction should remind all senior care providers and agencies to review and strengthen their healthcare background checks whenever possible.

-Get monthly updates on Health Care
+Get instant updates on Health Care

 About Michael Klazema The author